-I remember thinking about our last qualification campaign.
+I thought about our last qualification campaign.
 The nights against Belgium were so special and were also landmark occasions in us reaching Euro 2016.
 I didn’t want to miss a potentially significant night in Welsh football history.
 Plus, when are Wales ever going to be this decent again?
-I had to make the most of Gareth Bale’s talismanic presence at every possible availability.
+I had to make the most of Gareth Bale’s talisman presence at every possible availability.

 Much of the day was spent travelling.
 I went from Shrewsbury to Dublin via Birmingham and Belfast in the space of seven hours.
-I didn’t really mind it, in truth.
-I liked seeing all the Wales fans dressed up in red at Birmingham International.
-Then flying over the Isle of Man in a sub-hour flight.
-I even enjoyed overhearing a couple of people from north-east England talk about their weekend plans to get pissed while the Belfast countryside rolled by.
+I didn’t really mind.
+I liked seeing all the Wales fans dressed up in red at Birmingham International, then flying over the Isle of Man in a sub-hour flight.
+I even enjoyed overhearing a couple of people from north-east England talk about their plans to get pissed as the Belfast countryside rolled by.

-Playing U2’s The Unforgettable Fire in full from Belfast to Dublin was the best part though.
-As I cruised down through the heart of the Emerald Isle, A Sort Of Homecoming – one of my favourite U2 songs anyway – had never sounded more impactful.
+Playing U2’s The Unforgettable Fire in full from Belfast to Dublin was the best part, though.
+As I cruised down through the heart of the Emerald Isle, A Sort Of Homecoming – one of my favourite U2 songs – had never sounded more stirring.

 To be fair, without Michael, the second half would have been a real snooze.
 The match finished 0-0, Wales holding on to a point after Neil Taylor’s red card for a leg-breaking tackle on Seamus Coleman.
 Bale was also booked and misses the next game in Serbia.
 It felt like our qualification campaign was stuttering to a halt.
 Certainly, my dad couldn’t hide his disappointment when I called him afterwards.